 Prevalence of viral DNA in high-grade serous epithelial ovarian cancer and correlation with clinical outcomes

 It becomes clear with new understanding that many cancers including ovarian cancer show evidence of viral infection.
 This retrospective study looks at tissue samples from 98 patients with ovarian cancer.
-Using polymerase chain reaction, the presence or absence of viral DNA in these samples were measured and compared to the survival outcomes.
+Using a polymerase chain reaction, the presence or absence of viral DNA in these samples were measured and compared to the survival outcomes.

 46 of the patients showed evidence of viral infection with one or more virus signatures detected.
 The viruses found included known carcinogens such as the human papilloma virus and Epstein-Barr virus.